maximematerno/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+Related with sport, the weather can be a factor of the performance of the game

 2. Trend related to the news
+Related to Finance, a bad new can influence investors and affect the price of the stock

 3. Who does that?